 Autoimmune urticaria is a chronic form of urticaria in which the individual’s immune system recognizes their own body as a foreign substance.
 Immune cells release inflammatory molecules that attack the autoantigens, generating hives and other symptoms.

 The symptoms can be very severe and can be triggered by many different factors including

 – An infection such as laryngitis or herpes zoster (shingles);

 Urticaria is a condition that causes the individual to develop welts on their skin.
 This is usually caused by many different factors including allergies, infections, stress, etc. The welts only last for a few days and are then gone.
 Urticarial vasculitis is a more serious condition that is characterized by inflammation of blood vessels.
 The blood vessel inflammation can result in the development of blotches on the skin and can be caused by many different factors including infections, inflammation from other conditions, etc.

 These two conditions are similar in that they both develop welts on the individual’s skin.
 However urticarial vasculitis causes blotchy welts as opposed to the uniform hives that urticaria causes.
 Also, urticarial vasculitis results from inflammation of blood vessels while urticaria does not cause any such inflammatory changes.
 Additionally, there is no treatment for the condition of urticarial vasculitis, though it will often go away on its own after a few weeks or months.
 Antihistamines may help to lessen symptoms during this time period.

 Your GP will usually be able to diagnose urticaria by examining the rash on your skin.

-They will want to find out what triggered your symptoms so you can avoid it in future.
+They will want to find out what triggered your symptoms so you can avoid them in the future.
 They may ask you a number of questions including:

 - when and where it began